Call now in confidence immediate help & advice 24/7

 The NHS, Turning Point, Change Grow Live and We Are With You provide free and reliable information about drug and alcohol addictions and dependencies.

-Smart Recovery supports individuals by focusing on understanding thoughts and feelings, maintaining motivation, managing triggers, and staying sober.
+SMART Recovery supports individuals by focusing on understanding thoughts and feelings, maintaining motivation, managing triggers, and staying sober.

 You and your friends or family members can also access Al-Anon or Alateen meetings.